A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

-Recent studies~\cite{zhang2024hyper,liu2024poi} based on GNN focus on adopting GNN to capture side information.
-Liu \textit{et al.}~\cite{liu2024poi} propose an approach to learning similar users' POI transfer preferences using a session-aware GNN.
-This method aims to understand how users' preferences for POIs evolve over time and how those preferences can be transferred to similar users.
-By contrast, HKGNN~\cite{zhang2024hyper} leverages the power of hypergraphs and side information to enhance POI recommendations.
-The key details include utilizing a hypergraph to represent the complex relationships between users, POIs, and other relevant entities, employing a hypergraph neural network to learn from the rich structural information encoded in the HKG, and incorporating side information, such as POI categories and user demographics, to mitigate data sparsity and enhance recommendation accuracy.
+Recent studies~\cite{zhang2024hyper,liu2024poi} based on GNN focus on using GNNs to capture side information.
+Liu \textit{et al.}~\cite{liu2024poi} propose a session-aware GNN to learn POI transfer preferences from similar users.
+This approach aims to understand how users' POI preferences evolve over time and how these preferences can be transferred to similar users.
+In contrast, HKGNN~\cite{zhang2024hyper} utilizes hypergraphs and side information to enhance POI recommendations.
+It employs a hypergraph to represent complex relationships between users, POIs, and other entities, a hypergraph neural network to learn from the structural information encoded in the hypergraph, and side information such as POI categories and user demographics to address data sparsity and improve recommendation accuracy.